jrtaloma/GuardianNewsApp/README.md

 ### Homepage
-From left to right: politics, business, sport, favorites, share.
+From left to right: Formula 1, Tennis, Cycling, Favorites, Share.
 Search bar for specific keyword and floating button to load more (and older) results.

-The user can save an item from politics, business, sport and share in favorites by long clicking it, as well as for deleting it.
+The user can save an item from Formula 1, Tennis, Cycling and Share in Favorites by long clicking it, as well as for deleting it.

 <img src="https://github.com/jrtaloma/GuardianNewsApp/blob/main/screens/homepage.jpg" width="200">